There is a great list of problem solving techniques at the Seeing into the True Nature. They are all hilarious. Here are a few of my favorite.

 Foreboding words from Neal Stephenson written in 1996 in his famous piece Mother Earth Mother Board.
 He was right.

 I was recently made aware of the Redeemed Christian Church of God pavilion in Nigeria.
-It is the size of 87 football fields and design to seat 1 million people!!!
+It is the size of 87 football fields and designed to seat 1 million people!!!

 Scott Alexander has a wonderful piece on the Effective Altruism Movement based on his attendance at the 2017 EA conference.
 Though he starts the piece with a quote from Hunter S. Thompson it reads much more like David Foster Wallace (especially this and this).